Towards Implementing Responsible AI: Analysis and Discussion

-The reliability of AI can greatly depend on the quantity and quality of the training data.
-One interview noted that \textit{``if you're training a model without a lot of data, you can actually get some really weird results'' (P09)}.
-Obtaining a sufficient number of samples can be challenging, as obtaining one sample can be high in terms of financial and/or time costs, as well as involve privacy issues in domains such as genomics \textit{(P03)}.
-There was a desire to use specific architecture styles to handle some AI ethics requirements.
-For example, federated learning was mentioned as a way to deal with privacy and security concerns in addition to the data hungriness issues: \textit{``[various] research institutions from around the world can collaborate, because they don't have to give up their data; they don't have to share their data'' (P03)}.
+\textbf{Trade-offs.} Many tensions and trade-offs were noted between various ethics principles.
+For example, reliability is in tension with fairness: \textit{``we are in the spot where by design we restrict the variance as much as possible to make it easier to find a signal''} (X11).
+Reliability is also in tension with privacy: \textit{``if you [have] other ways of protecting privacy that don't involve aggregating, then you can be actually getting better distributional properties''} (X01).
+The reliability of AI can greatly depend on the quantity and quality of the training data: \textit{``if you're training a model without a lot of data, you can actually get some really weird results''} (X09).
+Obtaining a sufficient number of samples to ensure reliability can be challenging, as in some contexts (such as genomics) acquiring even one sample can be high in terms of financial and/or time costs, and may also involve privacy issues (X03).

-\textbf{Design process for ethics.} We observed that the reuse of AI/ML models and other AI pipeline components is desired since training models and building various components from scratch can be costly and/or time-consuming.
-Furthermore, there was also a desire to reuse and/or iteratively adapt the overall design and architecture of an existing AI system with a complex pipeline.
-However, this may lead to architecture degradation and accumulation of high technical debt over time~\cite{google_technical_debt}.
-The ethical consequences of the reuse/adaptation were not well understood.
-One interviewee highlighted \textit{``What we have gone beyond the project we hope to achieve is we'll have the whole pipeline in place.
-Once we have different data from a different environment that's not associated to that particular company that they labelled and they recorded.
-We already have something in place that we can train with different data.
-As long as it's not the same data - it's a different type of environment - that's fine'' (P13)}.
+In many trade-off cases, one principle was chosen in favour of other principles, in contrast to building balanced trade-offs between principles, where a cohort of stakeholders collectively evaluates value and risk~\cite{Whittlestone_2019}.
+In cases involving tensions between privacy and reliability, federated learning was suggested: \textit{``[various] research institutions from around the world can collaborate, because they don't have to give up their data; they don't have to share their data''} (X03).

-\textbf{Design for explainability and interpretability.} Explainability and interpretability are two emerging quality attributes for AI systems.
-We found some interviewees have considered explainability and interpretability in practice, and adopted human-centred approaches taking into account users' background, culture, and preferences to improve human trust.
+\textbf{Reuse.} The reuse of trained AI models and related components was desired, since training models and building components from scratch can be costly and/or time-consuming.
+Furthermore, there was also a desire to reuse and/or iteratively adapt the overall design and architecture of existing AI systems, in order to allow training with new datasets~(X13).
+The downside of the such reuse and adaptation includes accumulation of technical debt over time, leading to increased maintenance issues~\cite{google_technical_debt}, which in turn may affect reliability.